nemosupremo/vault-gatekeeper/README.md

 `LISTEN_ADDR` | `-listen` - *Default: `:9091`* - The address this service should listen on.

+`TLS_CERT` | `-tls-cert` - Path to TLS certificate.
+If this value is set, gatekeeper will be served over TLS.

+`TLS_KEY` | `-tls-key` - Path to TLS key.
+If this value is set, gatekeeper will be served over TLS.

 `MESOS_MASTER` | `-mesos` - The address of the mesos master.
 Can be either a zookeeper link (`zk://zoo1:2181,zoo2:2181/mesos`) or a http link to a single or multiple mesos masters (`http://leader.mesos:5050`).

 `VAULT_ADDR` | `-vault` - The address of the vault server.

 `VAULT_SKIP_VERIFY` | `tls-skip-verify` - Do not verify TLS certificate.

-`VAULT_CACERT` | `tls-skip-verify` -  Path to a PEM encoded CA cert file to use to verify the Vault server SSL certificate.
+`VAULT_CACERT` | `-ca-cert` -  Path to a PEM encoded CA cert file to use to verify the Vault server SSL certificate.

-`VAULT_CAPATH` | `tls-skip-verify` -  Path to a directory of PEM encoded CA cert files to verify the Vault server SSL certificate.
+`VAULT_CAPATH` | `-ca-path` -  Path to a directory of PEM encoded CA cert files to verify the Vault server SSL certificate.

 `GATE_POLICIES` | `-policies` - The path on the `generic` vault backend to load policies from (See Policies section).